leafo/compohub/jams/README.md

 information added to one of the `json` files in this directory.
 Once accepted the page will be updated and your jam will be visible.

+> If you're not familiar with creating a pull request then you can also open an
+> issue on the [issues tracker](https://github.com/leafo/compohub/issues) with
+> the jam you want added.

 Jams are organized by their starting year.
 Choose the `json` file that corresponds to the year when your jam starts, if the file doesn't exist yet then you can create it.